LassoSoft/LassoGuide/source/language/types.rst

 All of the public or protected member methods belonging to a parent type will be made available to the types that inherit from it.
-Any method defined in a parent type that conflicts with those of an inheriting type will be replaced by the inheriting type's method.
+Any method defined in a parent type that conflicts with those of an inheriting type will be replaced by the inheriting type's method, unless the parent's method was declared as ``frozen``.
 This permits inheriting types to override or replace functionality provided by a parent.

 Parent Section